The-Grand-Combination/The-Grand-Combo/README.md

 <br clear="left"/>

 And we are always looking for new developers interested in helping the development of the mod!
-Hit the discord up and go to #modder-recruiting.
+Hit the discord up and go to [#join-the-team](https://discord.gg/3ayvt9y8mJ).

 ## Submods
 ![mapskinsbanner](https://user-images.githubusercontent.com/32886642/209603162-9b771f08-2384-4526-a3cb-fa31a77229a9.png)
 ![Mapskins](https://user-images.githubusercontent.com/32886642/209603913-7d6cd0c8-8465-436f-98ed-71eb46f4f7c2.png)

 Given how TGC completely overhauls the map and the game's mechanics, most (if not all) map mods and addons won't work here.
-Of course, to compensate for that, TGC has 3 map skins for players to pick from besides the default one: [Pastel ThickBorders](https://github.com/emprahtheodosius/PastelThickBordersMod), a high contrast, improved version of the default map.
+Of course, to compensate for that, TGC has quite a few map skins for players to pick from besides the default one.
+Some of the most commonly used ones are: [Pastel ThickBorders](https://github.com/emprahtheodosius/PastelThickBordersMod), a high contrast, improved version of the default map.
 HFM Style Map, a map with a color scheme similar to HFM's default map.
 And the classic [Belle Cartographie](https://github.com/emprahtheodosius/BelleCartographieTGC), a map skin aiming to mimic old victorian style maps.
+Around 10 or so other map skins have also been created, which can be viewed in the [TGC-Extra-Maps repository](https://github.com/The-Grand-Combination/TGC-Extra-Maps).

 ![HFMcolorsBanner](https://user-images.githubusercontent.com/32886642/210180842-e345ac2b-177c-4e10-bbe2-d2ee0af9c05d.png)